 The film is directed by Scott Derrickson who is a genre dabbler, having previously written Urban Legends: Final Cut (2000) and Wim Wenders’ Land of Plenty (2004) and directed one other film Hellraiser: Inferno (2000).
-Derrickson subsequently went onto conduct a not uninteresting remake of The Day the Earth Stood Still (2008), the horror film Sinister (2012), Deliver Us From Evil (2014) based on the supposedly true-life account of a New York detective encountering demonic forces, the adaptation of Marvel Comics’ Doctor Strange (2016) and the horror film The Black Phone (2021).
+Derrickson subsequently went onto conduct a not uninteresting remake of The Day the Earth Stood Still (2008), the horror film Sinister (2012), Deliver Us From Evil (2014) based on the supposedly true-life account of a New York detective encountering demonic forces, the adaptation of Marvel Comics’ Doctor Strange (2016), the horror film The Black Phone (2021) and the Dreamkill episode of V/H/S/85 (2023).
 Derrickson has also produced the Christian horror film The Visitation (2006), the horror film Kirsty (2014), Sinister 2 (2015) and Doctor Strange in the Multiverse of Madness (2022), as well as wrote/produced Devil’s Knot (2013) based on the true story of three teenagers in West Memphis Three who were convicted of Satanic ritual murders on next-to-no-evidence.
 (Although, given The Exorcism of Emily Rose‘s blatant distortion of facts, one wonders if this latter, which is based on a case where the teens were convicted out of people’s superstitions, is going to argue in the reality of the supposed ritual Satanic practices the teenagers were convicted of as well).
 He has been announced as director of a host of other projects including at one point an unmade version of Paradise Lost about Satan’s rebellion against heaven, of Dan Simmons Hyperion books set against a space opera venue and a fantasy version of the Biblical story of Goliath.

 A much more accurate and evenly balanced telling of the Annaliese Michel story came in the German-made film Requiem (2006).
 The Asylum also made the low-budget Anneliese: The Exorcist Tapes (2011), which retold the facts in terms of a sensationalistic Found Footage film.